Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 In general, the required steps to download a YouTube video can be outlined as follows:

-1. Fetch the video metadata using the `/youtubei/v1/player` endpoint, impersonating the `ANDROID` client.
+1. Fetch the video metadata using the `/youtubei/v1/player` endpoint, impersonating the `ANDROID` client
 2. If the video is playable:
-   1. Extract the stream descriptors from the response.
+   1. Extract the stream descriptors from the response
-   2. Identify the most optimal stream and retrieve its URL.
+   2. Identify the most optimal stream and retrieve its URL
 3. If the video is age-restricted:
-   1. Retrieve a valid player version from `/iframe_api`.
+   1. Retrieve a valid player version from `/iframe_api`
-   2. Download the player source code.
+   2. Download the player's source code
-   3. Reverse-engineer the signature deciphering algorithm.
+   3. Reverse-engineer the signature deciphering algorithm
-   4. Extract the signature timestamp from the source code.
+   4. Extract the signature timestamp from the source code
-   5. Fetch the video metadata again, this time impersonating the `TVHTML5_SIMPLY_EMBEDDED_PLAYER` client.
+   5. Fetch the video metadata again, this time impersonating the `TVHTML5_SIMPLY_EMBEDDED_PLAYER` client
-   6. Extract the stream descriptors from the response.
+   6. Extract the stream descriptors from the response
-   7. Use the deciphering algorithm to recover the signatures and stream URLs.
+   7. Use the deciphering algorithm to recover the signatures and stream URLs
-   8. Identify the most optimal stream and retrieve its URL.
+   8. Identify the most optimal stream and retrieve its URL
-4. Download the stream in chunks using the `Range` HTTP header.
+4. Download the stream in chunks using the `Range` HTTP header
-5. If needed, use FFmpeg to mux multiple streams into a single file.
+5. If needed, use FFmpeg to mux multiple streams into a single file

 If you have any questions or just want a more in-depth look at how all the pieces fit together, feel free to go through [YoutubeExplode's source code on GitHub](https://github.com/Tyrrrz/YoutubeExplode).
 It's fairly well-documented and should be a decent reference point for anyone interested in building their own YouTube downloader.